petaverse-cloud/pv-docs-site/docs/devices/2-battery-charging/battery-duration.md

 title: Battery Duration
 ---

-# Maximizing Petority Device Battery Life: Tips for Long-lasting Performance
+# Maximizing Petority Device Battery Life

 Performance will depend on the setup.
 The batter life of Petority Devices depends on several factors, including **usage frequency**, **environmental conditions**, and **charging habits**.